Meet Dr. Larian

 These are very aggressive tumors that are treated by radical surgery followed by post-surgical chemotherapy and radiation therapy.
 Due to the aggressive nature of this tumor, and poor cure rate, it is advised that benign Pleomorphic adenomas be removed to prevent transformation into this cancer.

 Metastatic cancer is cancer that has spread from the place where it first started, to another place in the body.
 Treatment for metastatic cancer usually depends on the type of cancer, the size of it, location, and total number of metastatic tumors.

 Due to the fact that there are several lymph nodes inside the parotid gland, there is a low incidence of parotid gland lymphoma.
 Lymphoma is not a type of cancer that is treated by surgery, rather by either chemotherapy or radiation therapy based on the type of lymphoma.
 But due to the fact that the facial nerve is in close proximity of the lymph nodes, in order to diagnose the lymphoma, at times, the patient must undergo a parotid surgery in order to get an adequate sample for diagnosis while avoiding injury to the facial nerve.

 Summary of Parotid Cancer Treatment

-If you would like to schedule a consultation with a parotid gland tumor expert, Dr. Larian, give us a call at (310) 997-2409 today!
+If you would like to schedule a consultation with a parotid tumor expert, Dr. Larian, give us a call at (310) 997-2409 today!